 “Jamaica is a country where more than 90% of the population is of African ancestry,” said Judith Byfield, a professor at Cornell University, to Politifact.
 “So the idea that because her dad is Jamaican she has no African ancestry is completely false.”

-Kamala’s Mother Taught Kamala the Importance of Public Service
+Harris’ Mother Taught Her the Importance of Public Service

-What of Kamala’s mom?
-Kamala’s mother was a strong influence in her life, especially because her father and mother divorced.
+What of Harris’ mom?
+Her mother was a strong influence in her life, especially because her father and mother divorced.

-Kamala Harris’s mother, Shyamala Gopalan, “emigrated from Chennai, India, to come to the University of California-Berkeley to pursue a doctorate in nutrition and endocrinology,” reports Mother Jones.
+Harris’s mother, Shyamala Gopalan, “emigrated from Chennai, India, to come to the University of California-Berkeley to pursue a doctorate in nutrition and endocrinology,” reported Mother Jones.

 According to Politifact, “Harris grew up in a Black middle-class neighborhood in Berkeley, where her parents would often join civil rights protests.”